Virginia Tech® home

 Required Research Trainings

-Throughout your time at Virginia Tech, there may be a number of training requirements that must be completed in order to remain compliant with federal and state laws and regulations.
+Virginia Tech researchers must complete specific trainings in order to remain compliant with federal and state laws and regulations.
 Below is a list of the training requirements related to research.

 Virginia Tech is committed to a high standard of animal care and use, as well as a high standard of occupational health and safety for its faculty, staff, and students.
 Quality training and educational activities are essential to help us meet and exceed these standards.